 5G – Creating New Value for an Augmented Intelligence (AI) Era

-Experts anticipate 5G will go beyond intelligent communications to become a disruptive technology of the future, bringing faster speed, lower latency, more bandwidth, and edge computing capabilities.
-5G will disrupt individual lifestyles, community model and current business approaches, in almost all areas of life and industrial sectors.
+Experts anticipate 5G network applications will go beyond intelligent communications to become a disruptive technology of the future, bringing faster speed, lower latency, more bandwidth, and edge computing capabilities.
+5G network will disrupt individual lifestyles, community model and current business approaches, in almost all areas of life and industrial sectors.

 What is 5G+ for Smart Industries?

 ．Production optimization: 5G network can help optimize processes by capturing and analyzing real-time data from inventory activities and production machines.
 Companies will gain much more visibility into production patterns and thereby maximize workflow by identifying the best sequences of factory activities, smoothing out production cycles and reducing waste.